ariasdiniz/c_project_starter/README.md

-# C Project Generator
+# C Project Starter

-The C Project Generator is a command-line tool designed to streamline the process of starting new C projects.
+The C Project Starter is a command-line tool designed to streamline the process of starting new C projects.
 With just a few simple commands, you can create a basic project structure, complete with necessary files and folders.

 **For now, this project is compatible only with UNIX based operational systems**